-Don’t misunderstand: I do believe in divine healing and miraculous rescues.
-God can today—and he does today—take away sicknesses and rescue miraculously.
-However, there is good reason to believe that his ordinary way of applying what he bought at the cross is to give it partially now.
-His normal path is that we arrive in the kingdom along the path of affliction.
+Now, don’t misunderstand in the larger context of what I’m saying, that I don’t believe in divine healing or divine miraculous rescues.
+I do.
+God can today, and he does, touch people and take away their sicknesses and deliver them miraculously from extremely painful circumstances.
+I believe that.
+However, there is good reason in the Bible to believe that his ordinary way of applying what he bought at the cross and will pay off completely at the resurrection, is to give it partially now.
+His ordinary path seems to be that we arrive in the kingdom someday along the path of affliction of every kind.

 Satan and Suffering